-This website acts as a clearinghouse for suicide prevention information including local data and resources, ongoing projects, partner organizations, and their work, upcoming training opportunities available in the county, as well as a menu of educational programs you can choose from to schedule for your business, organization, religious institution, group or club.
+This website acts as a clearinghouse for suicide prevention information including local data and resources, ongoing projects, partner organizations and their work, upcoming training opportunities available in the county, as well as a menu of educational programs you can choose to schedule training for your business, organization, religious institution, group or club.

 Do you or someone you know need help?
 Below are some quick links to the National Suicide Prevention Lifeline, Veterans Crisis Line, and Montana 2-1-1.
-Caution: If you are experiencing a true emergency (immediate danger of harm to self or others), please call 911.
+Caution: If you are experiencing an emergency (immediate danger of harm to self or others), please call 911.